skellat/new-blog-post-tweety/blogroll.md

 permalink: /blogroll/
 ---

 It is appropriate and necessary to share in the harvest of good blogs and podcasts.
-A random sampling of good blogs and podcasts from both my [feed reader tracking](https://code.launchpad.net/~skellat/+git/FeedReadingFeeds) and my podcast [tracking monitor](https://code.launchpad.net/~skellat/+git/Podcasting) includes:
+A random non-comprehensive judgmental sampling of blogs and podcasts from both my [feed reader tracking](https://code.launchpad.net/~skellat/+git/FeedReadingFeeds) and my podcast [tracking monitor](https://code.launchpad.net/~skellat/+git/Podcasting) includes:

 * [Action Castle and other Parsely Games! (from The Incomparable Game Show)](https://www.theincomparable.com/gameshow/actioncastle/)
 * [Alan Pope's blog](https://popey.com/blog/)